Pine Script alertcondition(): Build Custom TradingView Alerts

 message="Fast MA crossed below slow MA - bearish pressure increasing")

-What makes this code actually useful:
+What makes this useful:

 - Visual feedback: You see the moving averages on your chart